 Handles can get hot

 While Cuisinart is typically recognized for its top-performing kitchen appliances, its collection of cookware doesn't disappoint either.
 This Multiclad Pro Stainless Steel 12-Piece Cookware Set is made from stainless steel with an induction-compatible aluminum core.
-The pans heat quickly and retain heat well, great for searing and sauteing, and are oven-safe to 500 degrees so you can confidently finish a dish in the oven when needed.
+The pans heat quickly and retain heat well, are great for searing and sauteing, and are oven-safe to 500 degrees so you can confidently finish a dish in the oven when needed.

 Our reviewer noted that these pans brown food well and don't have any hot spots, a testament to the even heating of these pans.
 Because they're so conductive, you don't have to use full heat to get excellent results—medium-high heat was enough to get water boiling fairly quickly.